 0to255 is a color tool that makes it easy to lighten and darken colors.
 It’s been used by over two million people since it launched in Spring 2010.

 To use it, click a color in the color grid or enter a color’s hex code and 0to255 will give you a list of lighter and darker colors from black to white.
 Then, simply click the color you want to use and the color’s hex code will be copied to your clipboard.
-Easy-peasy.

 Update: An all-new 0to255 was released in March 2019.
 New features are being developed, most notably a complete color solution designed for professionals.
 Read more about the upcoming 0to255 Studio.

-I built 0to255 to make my job easier.
+A: I built 0to255 to make my job easier.
 I’m a web designer who works with colors often.
 Usually, I’ll start with a color palette then adjust each of the colors as I’m designing to work with various parts of the design.
 For example, I may brighten a link in its hover state or darken a button's border to make it contrast with surrounding elements.

-In short, because I do most of my work on the web, I wanted a standalone color tool that I could quickly access where I’m doing my work: on the web.
+Because I do most of my work on the web, I wanted a standalone color tool that I could quickly access where I’m doing my work: on the web.
 I hope you find it as useful as I do.
 If you have any questions at all, feel free to reach out.
 Most of all, thanks for using 0to255!